USDepartmentofLabor/Developer/health-and-safety/_posts/2013-01-30-fatal-occupational-injuries.md

 <p>Allows users to search nonfatal and fatal data for the nation and for States from the most current Survey of Occupational Injuries and Illnesses and the Census of Fatal Occupational Injuries programs.
 Users can search by industry, demographic characteristics, and case characteristics.
 Historical data for years prior to the current year.
 More information and details about the data provided can be found at <a href="http://bls.gov/iif/Data.htm">http://bls.gov/iif/Data.htm.</a></p>

-<a href ="http://api.dol.gov/V1/Safety/FatalOccupationalInjuries/$metadata" class="button radius button_dataset">Dataset Metadata</a>
+<a href ="http://api.dol.gov/V1/Safety/FatalOccupationalInjuries/$metadata" class="button radius button_dataset">Browse Metadata</a>
-<a href ="https://devtools.dol.gov/APISampler/Home/Index1?datasetName=BLS%20Fatal%20Occupational%20Injuries%20Dataset" class="button radius button_dataset">Dataset Sample</a>
+<a href ="https://devtools.dol.gov/APISampler/Home/Index1?datasetName=BLS%20Fatal%20Occupational%20Injuries%20Dataset" class="button radius button_dataset">Explore This Data</a>

 ### Dataset Tables: